Saturday, July 2, 2011

 8. Microenterprise Projects

 Under the leadership of Mrs. Mona Adams, Linda Chukwura, Dr Elsie Joseph, and Dr Yves-Marie Georges, G.I.A.N.T.
-Non Profit organization is working with First Lady Sophia Martelly to address some of the health needs of our brothers and sisters in Haiti.
-We have made a pledge to ship over one million dollars worth of medical supplies and equipment in 2012.
+Non Profit organization is working with local Haitian organizations to address some of the health needs of our brothers and sisters in Haiti.
+We made a pledge to ship over one million dollars worth of medical supplies and equipment in 2015 and 2016.

 Many thanks to our partners: